ANSSI-FR/rust-guide/src/en/03_libraries.md

 > ### Rule {{#check LIBS-SUPPLY-CHAIN | Check developers implicitly trusted}}
 >
-> The `cargo-supply-chain` tool must be used to find out who your organisation implicitly trust to run your project.
+> The `cargo-supply-chain` tool may be used to find out contributors of the project dependencies.

 [cargo-supply-chain]: https://github.com/rust-secure-code/cargo-supply-chain
 ### Cargo vet / crev